GeoscienceAustralia/ptha/propagation/SWALS/examples/generic_example/README.md

+# Single grid shallow water model in spherical coordinates.

-Here we attempt to give a fairly generic interface to a spherical coordinates linear shallow water model.
+Here we attempt to give a fairly generic interface to a spherical coordinates shallow water model.

-To run it:
+## To compile and run the code

 * Copy one of the '\*.in' files to a new file (e.g. 'my_model.in'), and edit it to ensure that the input_elevation_raster and input_stage_raster exist on your filesystem, and that the model extents are as desired.
 The input rasters should